 The updated text specifically references the Paris Agreement to limit global temperatures and means trustees are going to need to assess the contribution of their scheme’s assets to climate change, as well as assessing the exposure of scheme assets to climate change risks.
-The new powers will also allow The Pensions Regulator (TPR) to take action against trustees or managers, who fail to put effective governance measures in place or fail to publish required information.
+The new powers will also allow The Pensions Regulator (TPR) to take action against trustees or managers, who fail to put effective governance measures in place or fail to publish required information for public reviewing.

 Regulations are going to be published for consultation later this year.
 These will also set out requirements for those running schemes to determine, review and revise a strategy and/or targets for managing exposure to certain risks, measure performance against these targets and publish information on the effects of climate change on the scheme.